shelley ball BA (Hons), JD

 “You can expect fairness, dignity, and transparency about the investigation process.”

-I’m a lawyer with 19 years of collective investigation experience, before and after becoming a lawyer, working in government oversight, independent provincial offices, post-secondary, regulation, and union environments.
+Shelley is a lawyer with 20 years of legal and investigation experience in government oversight, independent provincial offices, post-secondary, regulation, and union environments.

-Over the course of my career, I have directed, overseen, and conducted investigations involving:
+Over the course of her career, she has directed, overseen, and conducted investigations involving:

 presentations, public reports and content creation

-Master Class Workshop: “How to care for the team that deals with traumatic matters” Canadian Network of Agencies for Regulation (CNAR), Ottawa, Ontario (2024)
+“How to care for the team that deals with traumatic matters” Master Class Workshop presentation, Canadian Network of Agencies for Regulation (CNAR), Ottawa, Ontario (2024)

 “Trauma-informed training” BC College of Oral Health Professionals (BCCOHP), Vancouver BC (2024)